NickGhignatti/casimo/docs/report.md

 ```

 By designing the creation of these strategies through a builder we can allow to combine strategies or customize them by applying factors.
+Or even better, we designed an internal DSL which boost the creativity of the user: it allows to customize the predefined
+strategies or to create your own one.

 #### Walls